kasem-sm/SlimeKT/docs/tests/status.md

 ## Instrumentation Tests

-Currently, instrumentation tTests are only written for:
+Currently, instrumentation Tests are only written for:

 #### Room Database